bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Another question is: _which_ files are autoloaded?
 The Zeitwerk loaders manage the code in your application's autoload paths, which by default are all subdirectories of the `app` directory.
-Zeitwerk loaders do _not_ manage the Ruby standard library, gem dependencies, the Rails components themselves, or the application `lib` directory.
+Zeitwerk also manages the `lib` directory when `config.autoload_lib` is configured (as explained [later](#autoloading-lib)).
+Zeitwerk loaders do _not_ manage the Ruby standard library, gem dependencies, or the Rails components themselves.
 That code has to be loaded as usual, with `require`.

 ### How Autoloading Works